 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
-If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Sweet Potato Casserole on Simply Recipes.
+If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Sweet Potato Casserole with Pecans on Simply Recipes.
 Thank you!Print

 This post may contain links to Amazon or other partners; your purchases via these links can benefit Simply Recipes.
 Read more about our affiliate linking policy.